LaurentVeyssier/Predict-author-not-using-content-thanks-to-Machine-Learning/README.md

 # Project objective

 The objective is to predict the author of a piece of literature by looking at style characteristics.
 In languages like English, **function words** are a good representation for style and authorship.
 Function words are things like pronouns (you, me), conjunctions (and, or), prepositions (in, on), auxiliary verbs (was, were), and wh-words (who, what).
 Function words are illustrated in the examples below.
 Each of these sentences means the same thing.
 But the linguistic form is a bit different for each sentence.
 The content words are highlighted in yellow.
-These are mostly the same across the sentences: go, puddles, bike, cycle, work, commute.
+These are mostly the same across the sentences.
 But the other words, the function words in green, change quite a bit from one sentence to the next.

 ![](function_words.jpg)